mneri/csv/IMPLEMENTATION.md

 are not explicit, and their logic is pushed deep within the code. _Understanding state transitions with these two models is difficult._

-`mneri/csv` takes a different approach: all the states of the parser are explicitly laid out in a transition table.
+`mneri/csv` takes a different approach: all the different states are explicitly laid out in a transition table.
 Rows represent states, columns represent input characters, and the intersection indicates the next state.

 ```